Audience Council England members and panel members aim to reflect as fully as possible the diversity of the region they represent.

 The Audience Councils and the panels in England form a vital link between the Trust and the public, and we welcome the perspectives of people who want to help the BBC Trust to get the best out of the BBC for licence fee payers.

-Audience Council England members meet formally seven times each year at different locations, with some meetings including an overnight stay.
+Audience Council England members meet formally up to seven times each year at different locations, with some meetings including an overnight stay.
 There will also be opportunities to meet with members from the other national Audience Councils.

 Our panels meet face-to-face three times a year, though may be asked for their views on a variety of topics between these meetings.